WillowPatchGames/wpg/docs/api/auth.md

 }
 ```

-Token must be specified with all future requests over e.g., the game's websocket.
+Token must be specified with all future requests over e.g., the game's
+websocket or when creating the game.